wp-plugins/mathtex-equation-editor/readme.txt

 = 1.0.8 =
 This version contains fixes, a history function and way to send entire equations or selections to WolframAlpha

+= 1.0.9 =
+This version contains fixes to the javascript for the editor